WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ### Understanding masterscript: m_train_model.R ###

 This masterscript is a place to create the model.
-So what do we do here exactly?
+We can do it by using:

-1. We use `splitAndSave` function, where we specify the number of samples using config file.
+1. `splitAndSave` function, where we specify the number of samples using config file.
 The dataset is split and saved under a chosen folder path.

-2. We use `getLabelledImages` twice - to generate training and validation samples in a proper form.
+2. `getLabelledImages` called twice - to generate training and validation samples in a proper form.

-3. We use `createModel` and `trainModel` functions, which enable us to obtain a trained model.
+3. `createModel` and `trainModel` functions to obtain a trained model.

-4. We use `getSessionId` and `saveModel` to save the trained model in our "Models" folder under a name "model + session_id"
+4. `getSessionId` and `saveModel` to save the trained model in our "Models" folder under a name "model + session_id"

 After running the whole masterscript, we should obtain a trained model, saved on our disk.